-Title Trial Name, First Author, Date VMS Severity Definition Simon et al. 2013 (Study 1 & 2) 42 Weekly VMS severity score was calculated as: [(2 number of moderate VMS) + (3 number of severe VMS)] / (total number of moderate to severe VMS) MsFLASH 01: Freeman et al. 2011 43 VMS severity was rated from 1 to 3 (mild, moderate, severe) and a daily average was provided.
-Gabapentin Pinkerton et al. 2014 51 VMS severity was defined as follows: 1= =mild (sensation of heat without sweating), 2=moderate (sensation of heat with sweating, able to continue activity), 3=severe (sensation of heat with sweating, causing cessation of activity).
+Title Trial Name, First Author, Date VMS Severity Definition Gabapentin Pinkerton et al. 2014 58 VMS severity was defined as follows: 1=mild (sensation of heat without sweating), 2=moderate (sensation of heat with sweating, able to continue activity), 3=severe (sensation of heat with sweating, causing cessation of activity).
 A daily average score was calculated.
-Reddy et al. 2006 52 VMS were rated from 1 to 4, was designated for each VMS based on the level of severity (1 for mild to 4 for very severe).
+Reddy et al. 2006 59 VMS were rated from 1 to 4, was designated for each VMS based on the level of severity (1 for mild to 4 for very severe).
 The composite score was the weekly summation of the number of VMS in each severity category multiplied by the severity score assigned to each VMS.
-Guttuso et al. 2003 53 Each VMS was recorded by filling in the appropriate severity bubble on a scale of 1 to 7.
+Guttuso et al. 2003 60 Each VMS was recorded by filling in the appropriate severity bubble on a scale of 1 to 7.
 A score was calculated by adding the VMS severity scores over a week and dividing by the number of days for which completed diaries were received.